How to calculate and improve monthly recurring revenue (MRR)

 The monthly recurring revenue model recognises smaller amounts of revenue that gradually come in.
 Knowing your business has a steady flow of income ensures your operations are sustainable.
 But to know this, you must first examine your MRR.

-It shows your month to month-to-month trends and provides valuable insights into your business’s financial health (e.g. meeting quotas).
+It shows your month-to-month trends and provides valuable insights into your business’s financial health (e.g., meeting quotas).

-Plus, periodically looking at your MRR throughout a year helps you set long-term goals.
+Additionally, periodically reviewing your MRR throughout the year helps you establish long-term goals.

 Forecasting revenue